Mid-life crisis FAQs

 What can I do about it?

 The NHS does not recognise MLC as a medical condition and there's certainly no particular medication for it.
 However, the NHS does treat many of the symptoms and most GPs will recognise that men of this age may be susceptible to mental health issues due to all these pressures.
-Your GP is likely to offer you counselling or cognitive behavioural therapy.
+There is NHS information on the 'male menopause'.
+Your GP may offer you counselling or cognitive behavioural therapy.
 These are highly effective ways of treating many of the components of a MLC such as depression, fatigue and irritability.

 What's the outlook?